Back to all articles

 • Block access to the site completely (unless justified)

-What it is: Blocking access to your website unless users accept cookies.
+Generally no. Cookie walls block access to your website unless users accept cookies.

 Example: